What Is Going To Happen To More Than 170 Arrested Bikers In Texas?

 The afternoon of Sunday was not a good one for Texas.
 Waco, Texas, saw a massive brawl among many biker M/C clubs in the afternoon.
 The motorcycle rider incident took place at Twin Peaks restaurant a few weeks back.

-The members of various biker gangs had come to that spot to talk about some matters they had regarding past turf wars.
+The members of various biker gangs had come to that spot to talk about some matters regarding past turf wars.

 You probably already know how bikers look.
-They have their style, big bodies, bandanas on their heads, frequently large muscles, sometimes with funny, or Hessian style mustaches, tattoos on their arms, and of course.
-They are often riding bikes, or out having fun as a club, or attending "church.”
-Bikers are quite notorious in Texas.
+They have their style, big bodies, bandanas on their heads, frequently large muscles, sometimes with funny or Hessian-style mustaches, tattoos on their arms, and of course.
+They often ride bikes, have fun as a club, or attend “church.”
+Bikers are pretty notorious in Texas.

-Chambers, having fought and having been wounded and decorated serving his country in war, wanted to experience the excitement and freedom of being with other rough men.
+Having fought and having been wounded and decorated serving his country in war, Chambers wanted to experience the excitement and freedom of being with other rough men.
 And this is why we have this world-famous club today.

 This particular group of rough and ready men has its branches not only in many states of the U.S. It remains a worldwide club.
-They are called “crime groups," by law enforcement, and they have direct relations with many drug dealers in Mexico as well.
+They are called “crime groups” by law enforcement, and they have direct relations with many drug dealers in Mexico.

 One would not want to sympathize with such groups usually, but the situation in Waco is a bit different.
-What happened in Waco after the incident is something that's probably not going to change people’s beliefs about biker groups but have an impact on how people expect to receive justice in the country.
+What happened in Waco after the incident is probably not going to change people’s beliefs about biker groups but will impact how people expect to receive justice in the country.

-It is quite a shocking fact that police took more than 170 bikers from the scene and put them behind bars.
-It is as if police were waiting for them to gather somewhere and take them all to prison in one go.
+It is quite shocking that police took more than 170 bikers from the scene and put them behind bars.
+It is as if the police were waiting for them to gather somewhere and take them to prison in one go.

-However, it is evident that after the incident that police might have taken too many people in custody.
+However, the police might have taken too many people in custody after the incident.
 At the same time, the bail set for these prisoners remains enormous.
 Criminal justice in Waco will become a question mark for people who ride.